sst/guide/_chapters/handling-auth-in-serverless-apis.md

 To connect to our API.

-1. The React client makes a request to API Gateway.
+1. The React client makes a request to API Gateway secured using IAM Auth.
 2. API Gateway will check with our Identity Pool if the user has authenticated with our User Pool.
 3. It'll use the Auth Role to figure out if this user can access this API.
-4. If everything looks good then our Lambda function is invoked with `event.requestContext.identity.cognitoIdentityId` as the Identity Pool user id.
+4. If everything looks good then our Lambda function is invoked and passes the Identity Pool user id.

 #### S3 File Uploads

 Our React client will be directly uploading files to our S3 bucket.
-It'll also check with the Identity Pool to see if we are authenticated with our User Pool.
+Similar to our API; it'll also check with the Identity Pool to see if we are authenticated with our User Pool.
 And if the Auth Role has access to upload files to the S3 bucket.

 ### Alternative Authentication Methods